gbv/daia/daia.md

-part        string                 OPTIONAL    whether and how the item is partial label       string                 OPTIONAL    call number or similar item label for finding or identification about       string                 OPTIONAL    human-readable description of the item department  [entity]               OPTIONAL    an administrative sub-entitity of the institution storage     [entity]               OPTIONAL    a physical location of the item (stacks, floor etc.) available   array of [available]   OPTIONAL    set of available [services]
+part        string                 OPTIONAL    whether and how the item is partial label       string                 OPTIONAL    call number or similar item label for finding or identification about       string                 OPTIONAL    human-readable description of the item chronology  [chronology]           OPTIONAL    chronology or enumeration of the item department  [entity]               OPTIONAL    an administrative sub-entitity of the institution storage     [entity]               OPTIONAL    a physical location of the item (stacks, floor etc.) available   array of [available]   OPTIONAL    set of available [services]